MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ### Slow queries

 Profile and tune slow queries and indexes on the SQL database.
-For instance, if there was a formula getting certain data with descending (DESC) order on a certain column, that sorting column should have an index with descending order.
+For instance, if there's a formula getting certain data with descending (DESC) order on a certain column, that sorting column should have an index with descending order.
 Index key creates ascending (ASC) order by default.

 You can also check the URL address of data requests.
 For example, the following data request snippet (partial OData call) asks SQL to return 500 records matching column to *Value* and order by *ID* in descending order.